Indigenous participation in tourism

 The Great Barrier Reef Marine Park Authority (GBRMPA) has a Position Statement that explains its partnership role in fostering Indigenous participation in tourism and its management.

-The GBRMPA, Tourism Queensland and the Department of the Environment and Resource Management (DERM) are working with Indigenous groups plus other government agencies and tourism operators to enhance Indigenous participation.
+GBRMPA, Tourism Queensland and the Queensland Department of the Environment and Heritage Protection are working with Indigenous groups plus other government agencies and tourism operators to enhance Indigenous participation.

 The joint long-term vision is: